-Other evaluation — Patients should be assessed for hopelessness and their view of the future, as well as alcohol and substance abuse history, including a history of binge drinking .
+Other evaluation — Patients should be assessed for hopelessness and their view of the future, as well as substance use disorders and risk of aggressive behavior directed at others [86,87].
 In addition, observe whether the patient is disconnected or disengaged during the clinical interview, or shows a lack of rapport, because these clinical signs are associated with an increased risk of suicide.

 Screening — There is no evidence that routine screening for suicidal ideation in adult primary care patients reduces suicide attempts or mortality.
 Systematic reviews for the United States Preventive Services Task Force (USPSTF) have concluded that the evidence is insufficient to determine the benefits of screening for suicide risk in the general population of United States adults who do not have existing mental disorders or past histories of suicide attempts [95,96].
 The USPSTF clinical practice guideline for screening for suicide risk, as well as other USPSTF guidelines, can be accessed through the website for the Agency for Healthcare Research and Quality.

 Similarly, the Canadian Task Force on Preventive Health Care found poor evidence to recommend for or against routine evaluation of suicide risk even in individuals at high risk for suicide but recommends screening of high-risk individuals given the high burden of suffering .

 MANAGEMENT — Management of the suicidal individual should include: